MohammedBOULAHNA/Traffic_violation_detection/README.md

 ## Project use case
 - Meeting road safety standards and reducing accident mortality by detecting and alerting the driver in real time about traffic violations.

+## Technical specification
+* Develop a system to detect objects on the road (road signs, traffic lights, etc.).
+* Develop a system capable of recognizing common violations such as speeding, disobeying traffic lights, etc.
+* Design a model to estimate the braking distance between two vehicles.
+* Integrate violation detection and braking distance prediction functionalities into a user-friendly interface.

+## Steps to follow to develop the solution
+1. Creation of a model for object detection (traffic signs, traffic lights)
+2. Braking distance prediction
+3. Development of a user interface for alerts: **Mobile application**